Health Department Approved, ANAB-CFP Accredited Certified Food Manager Exam

 Numerous professionals nationwide have already earned and renewed their card with AAA Food Handler — a trusted name in food safety training.

-The Washington Food Manager Certification is a certification accredited by ANAB and the Conference for Food Protection (CFP) required to demonstrate that individuals responsible for overseeing food safety operations in a food establishment have received advanced training in food safety principles and practices, as mandated by the state.
+The Washington Food Manager Certification is ANAB CFP- Accredited certification required to demonstrate that individuals responsible for overseeing food safety operations in a food establishment have received advanced training in food safety principles and practices, as mandated by the state.

 Yes!
 The entire Food Manager Certification course and exam are available online.
 Our flexible program allows you to start, stop, and resume the course at your convenience.